jameshume/jehtech/src/html/ble.md

 * Interface between the physical and logical interface between devices.
     * Loigical interface defines packet formats for commands, events and data.
     * Physical interface defines how logical packets are send between host and controller.

+See [Core Spec](https://www.bluetooth.com/wp-content/uploads/Files/Specification/HTML/Core-54/out/en/host-controller-interface/host-controller-interface-functional-specification.html) for a list of all HCI commands and events - too many to summarise here!!

 ### Logical Link Control and Adaption Protocol (L2CAP)